CME211/notes/exam-details/exam-2.md

 # CME 211 Exam 2 Details
+(*Last updated: November 2021*)

-The exam will be held in person at the lecture hall during the usual class time.
+The exam will be held in person at the lecture hall during the usual class time on December 2nd, from 7:15 P.M. through 8:45 P.M.
 Students will have 85 minutes to write their solutions to the exam once it starts.

 ## Details